List of operations conducted by Delta Force: Panama

 Before Operation Just Cause by US forces took place, there were key operations that were tasked to Special Operations Forces.
-Operation Acid Gambit was an operation tasked to Delta to rescue and recover Kurt Muse held captive in Carcel Modelo, a prison in Panama City.
+Operation Acid Gambit was an operation tasked to Delta to rescue and recover Kurt Muse, held captive in Carcel Modelo, a prison in Panama City.
 Another important operation that was assigned to Delta was Operation Nifty Package, the apprehension of General Manuel Antonio Noriega.

 Operation Desert Shield/Desert Storm

 Delta was deployed during Desert Storm to the region and tasked with a number of responsibilities.
 These included supporting regular army units that were providing close protection detail for General Norman Schwarzkopf in Saudi Arabia.
-Army relations officers tried to play down Schwarzkopf's growing number of bodyguards.
+Army public relations officers tried to play down Schwarzkopf's growing number of bodyguards.
 Delta was tasked with hunting for SCUD missiles alongside the British Special Air Service and other coalition special forces.
 On the last day of the ground war, Delta sniper teams located 26 SCUD missiles in western Iraq, each aimed at Israel.
 Armed with high-powered .50-caliber sniper rifles from as far as 3,000 yards, Delta squadrons punctured the missiles' fuel tanks and killed their crews.
 Had the SCUDs been launched, Saddam Hussein's last-gasp attempt at luring Israel into the conflict might have been successful.
 With Israel in the fight, the delicate Arab coalition opposing Hussein could have been unraveled.
-General Schwarzkopf who was the commander of the coalition against Saddam Hussein thanked the Delta Force with a letter sent to them which had this sentence.
-"You guys kept Israel out of the war!" exclaimed a grateful general Schwarzkopf.
+General Schwarzkopf who was the commander of the coalition against Saddam Hussein thanked the Delta Force with a letter sent to them which read in part, "You guys kept Israel out of the war!"